 If you’re considering moving out of New York, you can have your license transferred by completing a license application in your new home state and providing a copy of your existing license.
 You may have to submit another criminal check, and depending on the state you may have to repeat the written portion of the exam, but transferring licenses is easy as CNAs are always in high demand and the process for becoming a CNA is similar across the country.

-Learn about our NYC Certified Nurse Assistant (CNA) Training Program or visit our campus – conveniently located in NYC – to see how The Manhattan Institute can help you achieve your medical career goals.
+Learn how to become a CNA through our NYC Certified Nurse Assistant (CNA) Training Program or visit our campus – conveniently located in NYC – to see how The Manhattan Institute can help you achieve your medical career goals.